Aligned-Design/aligned_postd_1125/docs/DEV_STABILITY_FINAL.md

 - Router-mounted routes (`app.use("/prefix", router)`)
 - Nested routers (routers within routers)

+**Output Format Stability:**
+The `mountedRoutes` array format is: `"METHOD /full/path"`
+- DO NOT change this format casually
+- Smoke test parsing depends on this structure
+- If format must change, update smoke test parsing in sync

 If a new routing pattern is introduced and routes show as missing:
 1. Check the `/__debug/routes` response
 2. Add console.log in `extractRoutes()` to see layer types
 3. Update the extraction logic to handle the new pattern
+4. Verify smoke test still parses correctly

 ### For Stale Processes